 In 2002, Jacques had just accepted an offer on his small business after 20 years as a computer scientist when his father and uncle, André and Robert Girard, announced their plans to sell the family estate.
 Jacques realized the time had come to return to his roots.
 He moved home to the family estate and enrolled in winemaking school, where he met a community of winemakers similarly interested in organic farming.

-Jacques converted the 4.5 Ha Estate first to certified organic farming methods in 2005, then to biodynamic in 2010, with a certification from Demeter.
-The soils are made up of Miocene blue-clay, covered with the layer of the galets Jacques’ grandfather returned to their rightful place.
-The vines are 60-70 years old and are farmed without the use of any chemical fertilizers, weed killers or insecticides.
+Jacques first converted the 4.5 Ha Estate to certified organic farming methods in 2005, then to biodynamic in 2010 with a certification from Demeter.
+The soils are made up of Miocene blue-clay, covered with the layer of the galets—the same ones Jacques’ grandfather returned decades ago.
+The vines are 60-70 years old and are farmed without the use of any chemical fertilizers, weed killers, or insecticides.
 The grapes are harvested by hand and each bunch undergoes a selection process.
 Fermentation is spontaneous with native yeasts.

 In Jacques’ words “The vine was an old dream.
 I said it would be the end of my career and it will be.
 I make wines for my father; I do them for myself and for those who love my wines.
 To work is a crazy thing but…I’m good in my stones.”